-Famous for the meandering lakes and sprawling vineyards, the Finger Lakes region is the perfect day-trip destination for those looking to get a few sips of the area.
+Famous for its meandering lakes and sprawling vineyards, the Finger Lakes Region is the perfect day-trip destination for those looking to enjoy stunning nature views.
 With plenty to do, the area boasts rich cultural experiences and hiking trails for the interested day-tripper.

-Six major lakes and 124 thousand acres (50 thousand hectares) of water bodies invite you to spend a day in the summer on various activities offered within the region.
-Take the chance to kayak along the river, or just get that fishing gear you’ve been eyeing and do some fishing for dinner.
-Be amazed by the sheer number of lakes and rivers in the area and the beautiful scenery of lush greenery that surrounds them.
+6 major lakes and 124,000 ac (50,000 ha) of water bodies invite you to spend a summer day in the region.
+Visitors can enjoy kayaking or fishing while they’re here.
+Be amazed by the sheer number of lakes and rivers in the area and the lush greenery that surrounds them.

-If wine is more of your thing, look out for the Owl Wine Company in the Fingers Lake region.
+If wine is more of your thing, look out for Thirsty Owl Wine Company in the Fingers Lake region.
 With more than 1,000 wineries in the area, it is difficult to discern which to visit.
-At the Owl Wine Company, the summer patio overlooks the vineyard and Cayuga Lake, so while sipping your glass of red wine, be awed at the sheer number of vineyards that cover the land.
+At Thirsty Owl Wine Company, the summer patio overlooks the vineyard and Cayuga Lake, so while sipping your glass of red wine, you can enjoy a spectacular view.

 Nearer to the Watkins Glen area is Glenora Wine Cellars.
 Conveniently located just up the road from the famous Watkins Glen, it is a great place to drop by for a couple of sips after that hike you’ve accomplished.
-Wow at your great photo-taking skills with a glass in hand, a perfect afternoon for the summer.
+Take lots of photos and soak in a perfect summer afternoon.

-The Watkins Glen State Park, within the Fingers Lake region, is located on the south side of Seneca Lake and features three trails where you can descend or ascend the gorge.
+Watkins Glen State Park, within the Fingers Lake region, is located on the south side of Seneca Lake and features three trails where you can descend or ascend the gorge.
 If waterfalls are your thing, take the Gorge Trail that runs closest to the streams and runs over, under, and along the 19 waterfalls.
-It is definitely a refreshing way to own the afternoon.

-If tall and magnificent is on your list, the Taughannock Falls State Park is the definition of ‘quality over quantity’.
-The Taughannock Falls is 33 feet (10 meters) taller than the Niagara Falls and it is the highest vertical single drop in the Northeastern US.
-With two lookout points, one below the ending of the Gorge Trail and the other above the falls, you can fully appreciate its magnificent structure towering over the other greenery spots in the park.
+Another option is Taughannock Falls.
+This waterfall is 33 ft (10 m) taller than Niagara Falls, and it is the highest vertical single drop in the Northeastern US.
+With two lookout points, one below the ending of the Gorge Trail and the other above the falls, you can fully appreciate its magnificent structure towering over the other spots in the park.

 4. Toronto, Canada